id/emqx-docs/en_US/design/clustering.md

 <img src="./assets/mria-cluster.png" alt="Mnesia Cluster" style="zoom: 40%;" />

-In an EMQX Enterprise 5.0 cluster, the `core` nodes still form the same full-mesh network as in older versions.
+In an EMQX 5.0 cluster, the `core` nodes still form the same full-mesh network as in older versions.
 The `replicant` nodes, however, only connect to one or more core nodes, but not to each other.

 ### Core and Replicant Nodes